How much tax will I pay?

-Did you know that tax accounts for around a third of the money we earn?
+If you're a basic-rate taxpayer, what you pay in tax accounts for around a third of the money you earn.

 This guide explains each type of tax, how much you’re charged for it, and how it’s collected from you.

-Income tax is paid on money you earn – from being in employment, being self-employed, receiving a pension and other forms of income, such as from letting a property.
+Income tax is paid on money you earn – that could be from being in employment, being self-employed, receiving a pension and other forms of income, such as from letting a property.

 You may also be charged income tax on fringe benefits you receive as an employee, such as a company car or private health insurance.